 In the modern era, almost everything is disposable but shipping containers are designed to last.
-Shipping containers are well-built, durable structures.
+When you buy a container, you are buying a well-built, durable structure.
 They are designed to endure extreme heavy weights and bear heavy loads for many years.

 Shipping containers are also designed to withstand severe weather conditions so they are wind and watertight structures, but due to being constructed mainly from steel, they are susceptible to rust.
 Shipping containers are made from high-grade steel though so they will be able to resist deep corrosion for many many years, but instead will form light rust on their surface.